 6. Trigger scarcity and urgency to ensure instant action

-The best direct response copywriters trigger scarcity and urgency to generate more conversions.
+The best direct response copy can trigger feeling of scarcity and urgency to generate more conversions.
 This copywriting hack involves applying scarcity marketing tactics or FOMO marketing strategy in your copy to get people to act immediately.